cozy/cozy-drive/src/drive/targets/mobile/README.md

 Should be a 1024x1024px.

 - `mobile/res/model/icon.png`.
 On iOS add 5% margin
 - `mobile/res/model/android/icon.png`.
 Override the default icon for the 'android' platform.
-So you can use an icon with alpha, as apple doens't allow.
+So you can use an icon with alpha, as apple doesn't allow it.

 ### Splashscreen